eduardoamendola/CloudFormation/README.md

 1. It connects to the CloudFormation regional endpoint through https and reads the template from that stack, going through the metadata (AWS::CloudFormation::Init key) of the specified Resource.
 2. Runs the ConfigSets from the C (checks for "config" key if not specified)
+3. Once the ConfigSets are executed, cfn-init sends a "SignalResource" to CloudFormation to notify if specified resource was created/updated/deleted with either a success or failure status.
+Behind the curtains, this is done through an S3 signed-url via a regional s3 bucket.
+Additionally, signal contains the UniqueId, which is the instance id.

 ### CFN-Hup